-What Is a Single Page Application and Why Do People Like Them so Much?
+What are Single Page Applications and Why Do People Like Them so Much?

 By Katie Lawson